 Types of woods for classical, flamenco, acoustic and electric guitars

 Determining if guitar wood is good can be a bit tricky.
-It is not only about the types of trees, but also about the place where they were grown, the physical and chemical properties, the structure of the veins, among other aspects that must be taken into account.
-That is why, to clarify all your doubts, we have prepared this article.
-Here you will find all the information you will need before buying an electric or acoustic guitar.
+It's not only about the types of trees, but also about the place where they were grown, the physical and chemical properties, the structure of the veins, among other aspects that must be taken into account.
+That's why, to clarify all your doubts, we have prepared this article.
+Here, you'll find all the information you'll need before buying an electric or acoustic guitar.

 Table of contents

 The classification of the types of guitar woods varies depending on the manufacturer.
 Generally, the selection and arrangement of materials for a wooden guitar is carried out by experts in materials engineering.
 These professionals must also have a broad knowledge of botany.

 For example, Alhambra, the manufacturer of Spanish/classical and flamenco guitars, uses the most common of these classifications.
 It's important to note that there may be variations between each company.
 However, the basis of this system is basically the same and they all use these three criteria:

 - Botanical type: refers to the type of plant or tree used in the construction of guitars.
 However, this criterion is also often accompanied by certain prejudices, because traditionally some plants are valued more highly than others, such as spruce versus cedar.
 This assessment is based on tradition alone and is not based on the characteristics that each wood offers.

 - Country of origin: Luthiers tend to prefer woods from tropical countries and therefore these are more expensive.
 On the other hand, woods from European countries with temperate or cold temperatures are considered cheaper in a certain sense.